felixleopoldo/benchpress/docs/source/usage.rst

 Docker
 ######

-Start an interative `Docker <https://www.docker.com/>`_ container in the priviliged mode, where the benchpress folder is shared as a volume (here to the folder /mnt).
+Start an interative `Docker <https://www.docker.com/>`_ container in the priviliged mode, where the benchpress folder is shared as a volume (here to the folder /mnt which is also set to the working directory).

 .. prompt:: bash